15 Sep Dancing Stars of Wayne County Winner

 The need to fundraise to continue the programming of the WEN has never been greater.
 Over the past 10 years, 145 community stars have graced the spotlight for this fundraiser.
 While our annual goal to sell out the Paramount Theatre is not a reality for this year, the Wayne Education Network is hopeful to garner even more support through this virtual platform.

-Businesses will choose a family friendly song (no longer than 2 ½ minutes) and have full rein of creativity to perform their entry.
-Once the entry fee of $200 is received, videos will be uploaded to the Chamber’s website and social media sites.
-Votes are $10 each and the entry with the most money raised will be named the ‘2020 Dancing Stars of Wayne County.’
+Businesses chose a family friendly song (no longer than 2 ½ minutes) and had full rein of creativity to perform their entry.
+Votes were $10 each and the entry with the most money raised was be named the ‘2020 Dancing Stars of Wayne County.’

 The WEN has supported teacher stipends, teacher mini grants, the annual Middle School Career Fair, STEAM Fair, the annual Teacher Welcome Breakfast, Golden Rule Incentive program for teachers, and the Junior Leadership program.
 The money goes to support these great initiatives and affects all of us here in Wayne County.
 Our goal is to enhance the educational and training opportunities available to students of all ages through these programs and partnerships.